 Children with long hair should have it tied back for craft activities and all sport activities.

 All children must have a PE kit.
-Boys should wear a pair of shorts and a T-shirt, while girls may wear shorts and a T-shirt or a leotard.
+This includes a black pair of shorts and a white T-shirt, or a black leotard.
 Failure to bring a PE kit to school causes organisational problems and will be followed up by senior staff.

 Parents are asked to supply a pair of plimsolls or trainers (with their child's name written inside) in a labelled bag for PE.
 These are used for athletics and games.
 Children also require a blue or grey sweatshirt and jogging trousers for outdoor PE lessons in the winter as, unless it rains, PE lessons go ahead outside all year round.